Last Updated on October 23, 2021

 Jacob wondered if fast-food sandwiches are allowed through the checkpoint.

 And the TSA gave the green light.
+You can learn more about taking fast food through the security checkpoint here.

 The Bottom Line